Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/TrashcanApi.md

 let trashcanApi = new TrashcanApi(this.alfrescoApi);

 let opts = {
-  'skipCount': 56 // number | The number of entities that exist in the collection before those included in this list.
+  'skipCount': 56 //  | The number of entities that exist in the collection before those included in this list.
 If not supplied then the default value is 0.

-  'maxItems': 56 // number | The maximum number of items to return in the list.
+  'maxItems': 56 //  | The maximum number of items to return in the list.
 If not supplied then the default value is 100.

-  'include':  // Array<string> | Returns additional information about the node.
+  'include':  //  | Returns additional information about the node.
 The following optional fields can be requested:
 * allowableOperations
 * aspectNames
 * association